 Consonants

-The main distinctive property of the Ossetian consonant system among Iranian languages is the active role of glottalization in its stops and affricates, which is thought to be an areal influence from the surrounding Caucasian languages.
-In Ossetian, stops and affricates (excluding the uvular sounds) have a three-way distinction: voiced, voiceless, and glottalized (ejective).
-Voiceless stops are released in all positions other than initial consonant clusters.
-To indicate this, they are marked with [ʰ].
-As an example, the three bilabial stops in Ossetian are /pʰ/, /b/, and /p’/.
-Glottalization is more common in loanwords.
-According to Thordarson (1989), the functional load of glottalization is insignificant in Ossetian (in contrast with Caucasian languages).
-This means that simple minimal pairs distinguishing glottalized versus plain voiceless consonants are rare in Ossetian.
+The main distinctive property of the Ossetian consonant system among Iranian languages is the presence of ejective stops and affricates, which is thought to be the result of areal influence from the surrounding Caucasian languages.
+In Ossetian, stops and affricates (excluding the uvular sounds) have a three-way distinction: voiced, voiceless, an ejective.
+Ejectives are more common in loanwords.
+According to Thordarson (1989), the functional load of ejectives is insignificant in Ossetian (in contrast with Caucasian languages).
+This means that simple minimal pairs distinguishing ejectives versus plain voiceless consonants are rare in Ossetian.
 The Ossetian consonant inventory is shown in the table below.

 ---|---|---|---|---|---|---|---|---|